Kayli/logspub/religions/religions.md

   who practiced polytheism or ethnic religions other than judaism

 - saturnalia
-  - celebration in honour of the god Saturn
+  - celebration in honour of the god saturn
-  - held on 17 December of the Julian calendar and later expanded with festivities through to 23 December
+  - held on 17 december of the julian calendar and later expanded with festivities through to 23 december
   - was overriden later by christmas, which is celebrated at about the same time now